agileadam/selenium-lipsumtext/README.md

 # Future Improvements
 - add 'wordcaps' option to capitalize all words (useful for titles)
 - add 'nomarks' option to remove all punctuation remarks (useful for titles)
-- make count and type easier. e.g., "5 paragraphs" or "1 word"

-    This will give us more flexibility for additional variables.